openvinotoolkit/model_server/demos/continuous_batching/README.md

 ```

-The default configuration of the `LLMExecutor` should work in most cases but the parameters can be tunned inside the `node_options` section in the `graph.pbtxt` file.
+The default configuration of the `LLMExecutor` should work in most cases but the parameters can be tuned inside the `node_options` section in the `graph.pbtxt` file.
 Note that the `models_path` parameter in the graph file can be an absolute path or relative to the `base_path` from `config.json`.
 Check the [LLM calculator documentation](../../docs/llm/reference.md) to learn about configuration options.